ansible/awx/docs/docsite/rst/userguide/main_menu.rst

 Host Metrics
 ~~~~~~~~~~~~~

 This view allows you to view the activity associated with hosts, which include counts on those that have been automated, used in inventories, and deleted.

 .. image:: ../common/images/ug-host-metrics.png

-See :ref:`subscription compliance <subscription_compliance>` for further detail.

 Resources and Access